nafaaal/nafaaal.github.io/content/post/jwt.md

 &nbsp;

 The HTTP protocol itself does not remember the history of previous requests.
-So if someone logs into to a website in one request, how does the server know who that person is in the subsequent requests?
+So if someone logs into to a website in one request, how does the server remember this person in subsequent requests?

 This is where JSON Web Tokens come in.
 It is used to identify and track user activity, allowing the server to know who they are communicating with, without having to send their credentials with each and every single request.